J. Ronnie Greer, United States District Judge

 3. Preference for the use of telephone conferences rather than in-person conferences for any category of conferences that you schedule in connection with a case.

-Scheduling conferences and final pretrial conferences will be conducted in person.
-The use of telephone conferences rather than in person conferences are encouraged for all other matters.
+The use of telephone conferences rather than in-person conferences are encouraged for all matters.
 Telephone conferences may be scheduled through communication with the Judge's law clerk assigned to the case.

 4. Preference regarding pro hac vice admissions.